How we support SEN at All Saints'

 - Advise other teachers and teaching assistants on how to help each child and ensure they have up to date;

-- Support the class teachers to write Short Notes and SEN Support Plans alongside parents to detail how their child’s needs will be met in school;
+- Support the class teachers to write Short Notes and SEN Support Plans (Individual Education Plans or behaviour support plans) alongside parents to detail how their child’s needs will be met in school;

 - Arrange training for staff so they understand each child’s needs;